 Ingredients:

-- 2 cups rolled oats (technically not raw, but commonly used in raw kitchens)
+- 2 cups rolled oats (commonly used in raw kitchens)

 - 1 cup pecans or walnuts, roughly chopped